 The guest list should be straightforward (unless you’re inviting guests from afar).
 Keep the list to friends, family, nearest and dearest.
 Make sure you confirm the number of guests with the venue to avoid any nasty surprises.
 As soon as you have your guest list worked out, send a preliminary text message encouraging guests to save the date.
 Make sure you tell the guests more than once that this is a surprise party.
 Any guest who blurts the secret to the birthday pumpkin will be the human piñata at the party.

 Once you’ve piqued the curiosity of your guests, it’s time to create an invitation.
 There are so many free design tools available online these days, so let your creative spirit run wild.
 Keep it on theme and be simple but clear.
 Reiterate that this is a super-secret surprise party!
 If there are specific directions to the venue, then include them or provide a website with information.

 As a final point of contact, create a temporary group chat on your phone app with all the guests.
 This will serve as a great channel of communication leading up to the event and on the day of the party.
 Lastly, make sure that the guests arrive at the venue at least 30 minutes before the guest of honor.
 This gives everyone enough time to grab a drink, settle in and wait for the show to start.

 Step 6.
 Choose a venue

-Another thing to consider when booking a venue is if the party is family-friendly or just adults.
+Another thing to consider is if the party is family-friendly or is it a surprise birthday party for adults.
 If there are kids or older family members involved, then make sure the venue can accommodate them.

 If you’re hosting the party at a family member or friend’s house, then make sure you leave plenty of time for décor and set up.
-Deploy your team to get the venue ready while you distract the guest of honour.
-The more organised you are, the less stressful the day will be.
+Deploy your team to get the venue ready while you distract the guest of honor.
+The more organized you are, the less stressful the day will be.

 Step 7.
 Plan a menu